ronaldoussoren/pyobjc/docs/api/module-objc.rst

 Memory management
 -----------------

-PyObjC automaticly manages Cocoa reference counts for you, the functions in this section help in finetuning this behaviour.
+PyObjC automatically manages Cocoa reference counts for you, the functions in this section help in finetuning this behaviour.

 .. function:: recycleAutoreleasePool()